codinasion-archive/codinasion-programme/programme/length-of-string/README.md

 ---
 title: Length of string
-description: Write a program to print the length of a string
+description: Write a programme to print the length of a string
 contributors:
   - jojo4441
   - Badboy-16